polarityio/pulsedive/README.md

 #### Ignoring Multiple Domains

 You can also ignore multiple domains.
-For example, if you wanted to ignore all subdomains of linkedin and google you could add this to the regex blacklist:
+For example, if you wanted to ignore all subdomains of `linkedin` and `google` you could add this to the regex blacklist:

 ```
 ^(.*\.google\.com|.*\.linkedin\.com)
 ```

-The above regex will ignore all subdomains of google and linked.
+The above regex will ignore all subdomains of `google` and `linkedin`.
 Then in your comma delimited list you would do:

 ```
 google.com, linkedin.com